 A family-owned Australian company, Bundaberg reveals exactly how it's made.
 It's just like beer—wort, fermentation, and maturing—so it's the real brew rather than an imitation that’s produced like a soda.
 The recipe uses cane sugar and real ginger, offering the perfect balance of sweetness and spice with a warm foamy fizz reminiscent of dark beers.

 Perfectly enjoyable on its own, Bundaberg can stand up to any cocktail.
 For a real treat, heat it up to give the ginger flavor a new life and mix it with seasonal flavors in the Christmas mule.

 With organic sugar cane juice that’s certified fair trade and none of the additives that are so common in today’s soda market, Maine Root Handcrafted Beverages is a company that’s out to make everyone feel good.
 It offers a full line of well-crafted sodas and enjoys surprisingly wide distribution.
 Plus, the brand creates a top-notch ginger beer.

 This is the ginger beer for true connoisseurs.
 It has a wonderful spicy ginger kick that will never go unnoticed.
 Maine Root describes it as “wicked,” and that is not an overstatement.
 Behind that is a slight natural sweetness, and the two contrasting flavors are married perfectly with lively bubbles.
 Even with all that going on, it’s an easy drinker, and it makes some very fine cocktails.
 For a true taste adventure, pour it into the tequila-based el diablo.

 The spice is what sets ginger beer apart from ginger ale.
 While it may not be to everyone’s liking, a big, bold, spicy ginger beer is a thing of wonder.
 In this flavor profile, it’s hard to beat Reed’s Stronger Ginger Brew.

 Reed’s is a well-known name in ginger beer, and ginger is the company’s primary focus.
-Made with all-natural ingredients, including raw cane sugar, organic Peruvian ginger, and honey, this ginger beer features pineapple, lemon, and lime juices too.
+Made with raw cane sugar, organic Peruvian ginger, and honey, this ginger beer features pineapple, lemon, and lime juices, too.
 They’re made in the Jamaican style, so they always have a lively ginger snap that will grab your attention.